maxtalwar/maxtalwar/README.md

 -->

 I'm student and software engineer, and am currently working on quantitative trading in the crypto markets.
-I'm learning C, and love coding in Python, Solidity, Java, and Javascript.
+I'm learning C, and love coding in Python, Solidity, and Java.

-My favorite libraries are tensorflow, requests, and turicreate.
+My favorite libraries are tensorflow, flask, and turicreate.

 Reach out to me if you want to collaborate on any projects!